gferreira/xTools4/docs/_howtos/installing.md

 **The latest version of RoboFont 4.5 is recommended.**

-Some tools in xTools4 require [DrawBot](http://github.com/typemytype/drawBotRoboFontExtension).
+Some tools in xTools4 require that the [DrawBot Extension](http://github.com/typemytype/drawBotRoboFontExtension) is also installed.

 Installing with Mechanic